Abstract: The Prism Paradigm: Energy-Filter Map-Metaphor

-Prism Paradigm and selective attention: In this metaphor, energy – both emotional and psychic – are “light” going through a prism.
-There is agreement among William James, Donald Kalsched, and Furlotti that often powerful energy originates in unconscious symbolism – which is processed and filtered by the conscious mind.
+Energy – emotional and psychic – are light in this Metaphor.
+There is agreement among Willaim James, Donald Kalsched, and Furlotti that often powerful energy originates in unconscious symbolism – which is processed and filtered by the conscious mind.
 Diverse form and types of spirituality emerge from this consciousness prism.
 Lastly, neuroscience has demonstrated that there are two sides to selective attention.
 Selective attention focuses attention but it also filters out information (in order to focus).
 It is true that “Spirituality and Life are what you make of them!”
-It is also true as Gasset observes – “I am I plus my circumstances” and in some cases that is not just cultural or political circumstances but can include “physiological” circumstances as well
+It is also true as Gasset observes – “I am I plus my circumstances” and in some cases that is not just cultural or political circumstances but can include “physiological” circumstances as well.
+Rather than view spirituality as some huge “Blob” – like in the movie, “The Blob that ate Chicago” – the Prism Paradigm provides a model of unconscious spiritual symbolism as energy and circumstances and physiology compared to a prism.
+That is much more realistic and practical in my view.

 Physiological Filters